jluchman/domir/README.md

 ### Multinomial Logistic (softmax) Regression with Extra Features

-`domin`, similar to other packages, can combine multiple predictors into a single set as well as use one or more predictors as covariate(s) in all model subsets.
+`domin`, similar to other packages, can combine multiple terms into a single set as well as use one or more terms as covariate(s) in all model subsets.

 This example outlines another model, `multinom` from the `{nnet}` package,
-another function that has not been accommodated in relative importance packages, that uses sets and all/covariate predictors.
+another function that has not been accommodated in relative importance packages, that uses sets and all/covariate terms.

 In addition, `complete = FALSE` which saves a little computation time and suppresses reporting complete dominance designations.